-The UK weather is as unreliable as an old box of damp firelighters festering under the sink, so a lot of us choose to fire up a barbie at the last hour.
-While searing flames are known for cooking food in quick time, often the most time-consuming aspect is preparation and zooming around a busy meat aisle like a hungry pinball.
+The UK weather is as unreliable as an old box of damp firelighters festering under the sink, so when the sun does emerge, be prepared to fire up the barbie.
+While searing flames are known for cooking food quickly, often the most time-consuming aspect is preparation and zooming around a busy meat aisle like a hungry pinball.
 We’ve put together some cheats and shopping hints that’ll take a skewer to your stress bubble.

 Shoot off from the starting blocks by writing a succinct list to take to the supermarket – a large store is the best option for buying everything in one fell swoop.
 Try to list according to aisle and don’t stray from your chosen basics.
-If you’re faced with empty meat shelves, adapt and go vegetarian with chunky halloumi and meaty mushrooms.
+If you’re faced with empty meat shelves, adapt and you can go vegetarian with chunky halloumi and meaty mushrooms.

-Meat really does benefit from being immersed in a marinade – a plain old chicken thigh can be elevated into something much more tender and flavoursome with the addition of some citrus, herbs and oil.
-This red citrus marinade needs only half an hour to work its magic.
-The red wine quickly penetrates the meat and injects it with a deep colour, and, when coupled with citrus from orange zest and juice, tenderises and flavours in super-fast time.
+Meat really does benefit from being immersed in a marinade – a plain old chicken thigh can be elevated into something much more tender and flavoursome with the addition of citrus, herbs and oil.
+Our red citrus marinade needs only half an hour to work its magic.
+The red wine quickly penetrates the meat and injects it with a deep colour, and, when coupled with citrus from orange zest and juice, it tenderises and flavours in super-fast time.

 A sharing spread is an ideal way to keep your guests occupied as most of it can be poured into bowls or placed on a rustic wooden chopping board without having to go near a stove.
 Use this antipasti platter as a blueprint and go for a basic range of meat, cheese and veggies – if you’re feeling ambitious you can roast the peppers and make the homemade flatbreads.
 Or, go for a themed platter:

 Italian antipasti: parma ham, salami, green olives, anchovies, sundried tomatoes, preserved artichokes